 We are principally engaged in the ownership, operation, development, and franchising of the Chili's Grill & Bar ("Chili's") and Maggiano's Little Italy ("Maggiano's") restaurant brands.
-At June 29, 2011, we owned, operated, or franchised 1,579 restaurants in the United States and 30 countries and two territories outside of the United States.
+At June 27, 2012, we owned, operated, or franchised 1,581 restaurants in the United States and 31 countries and two territories outside of the United States.

 We sold On The Border Mexican Grill & Cantina ("On The Border") to OTB Acquisition LLC ("OTB Acquisition"), an affiliate of San Francisco-based Golden Gate Capital, in June 2010.
-We sold Romano's Macaroni Grill ("Macaroni Grill") to Mac Acquisition LLC ("Mac Acquisition"), also an affiliate of Golden Gate Capital, in December 2008 and we currently hold a 15.6% ownership interest in the new entity.
+On The Border has been presented as discontinued operations in the consolidated financial statements.
+See Note 2 for additional disclosures.